basarat/algorithms/src/repeatedItem/README.md

     }
   }
 ```
-* Intitively we can check item repetition by iteration through the array item by item.
+* Intuitively we can check item repetition by iteration through the array item by item.
-* And checking each item against any item on its right hand side
+* And checking each item against any item that appears further in the array.
+Hence the iteration from i+1.
 * If any two items match we have found our duplicate.

 This implementation does work fine.
 However due to the two loops the worst case runtime is of the order n squared, where n is the length of the array.

 ***Delete the for loops***
-We can do better using a data structure designed for object uniqueness.
+We can do better using a data structure designed for checking object uniqueness.
+Obviously we are going to use a Set.

 ```js
 const set = new Set<T>();